Criticisms of Qatar's suitability to host the 2022 FIFA World Cup: Use of migrant workers

 There were criticisms of perceived human rights violations related to the organisation and hosting of this World Cup.
 There had long been concerns for the state of human rights in Qatar, with the state accused of sportswashing in hosting the World Cup.
 A large concern in Qatar's hosting of the World Cup was the conditions of migrant workers brought in to build the required infrastructure, including indentured servitude and working conditions leading to deaths.

 On 23 October 2022, an article published by The Guardian included statements from migrants working on the World Cup 2022 infrastructure.
 In a survey of 1,000 low-wage workers, 86% of participants said that the labour changes had improved their lives.
 Better working conditions are now negotiable, and firms are motivated to offer them in order to attract and keep talent.
-Legislation has also been proposed on the minimum wage, summertime worker safety, and the election of migrant worker representatives in businesses.
+Legislation has also been proposed on the minimum wage, worker safety during summer, and the election of migrant worker representatives in businesses.
 Labour mobility is a result of changes to the Kafala system.

 The United Nations asserted in a report that "Qatar is transforming".
 According to Sharan Burrow, general secretary of the International Trade Union Confederation, "the new Kafala system tranche of law will put an end to Kafala and establish a contemporary industrial relations system."
 This was published on 17 October 2019, prior to the World Cup.

 FIFA President Gianni Infantino has defended Qatar's decision to host the tournament.
 Others have asserted that Qatar has a better human rights record than Russia and China, which were subjected to less harsh criticism for the same problems when hosting important athletic events in the years before the 2022 FIFA World Cup.